Monday - Friday 9am - 5pm

-When your baby becomes too big for a crib or a toddler bed, it is time to decide which bigger bed is the best choice.
+When your baby becomes too big for a cot or a toddler bed, it is time to decide which bigger bed is the best choice.
 The questions arise, should you buy a double or single bed for your child?
 The answer to this question is not the same for everyone.
 Here are some things to consider when choosing the right bed for your child.

-Before considering which bed you should buy for your child’s room, it’s worth visualizing the space you have inside it.
+Before considering which bed you should buy for your child's room, it's worth visualising the space you have inside it.
 Measure the bedroom and decide where other furniture will be placed to make sure you have enough room for the bed you are considering.
 You need to allow enough room to get around the bed easily, access other furniture, and still have a play area for your child.

 You’d expect a double bed to be double the dimensions of a single bed but in actual fact, that’s not the case.
 The dimensions are as follows: